 ✔️ Easy to use

-✔️ Quick course setup
+✔️ Quick setup of courses

 ✔️ Clear progress overviews